JaydenS115/Hashword/README.md

-# PassHash
+# Hashword
-Unique Password Generator and Hasher for Password Security
+Password Generator and Hasher

+Improves password security and provides cryptographically-unique password for any service.
+_____
+CS-47206: Data Security and Privacy - Course Project

+By: Cieara Pfeifer, Jayden Stearns, & Jarrett Woo